magne4000/universal-middleware/docs/recipes/headers-middleware.md

 The following middleware demonstrate how to interact with or modify a Response.

 > [!NOTE]
-> Contrary to some middleware patterns out there, universal middlewares do not use a `next()` function.
+> Contrary to some middleware patterns out there, universal middlewares does not use a `next()` function.
 > Instead, a middleware can return a function that will take the response as its first parameter.

 <<< @/../examples/tool/src/middlewares/headers.middleware.ts {ts twoslash}